vituri/vecplyr/README.md

 <!-- badges: end -->

 `vecplyr` extends 2 dplyr functions to vectors: `filter` and `mutate`.
-They are inspire in `purrr` functions `modify` and `keep`/`discard`, but much more efficient since only apply to vectors and vectorized functions.
+They are inspired in the `purrr` functions `modify` and `keep`/`discard`, but much more efficient since they are restricted to vectors and vectorized functions.

 ## Installation